NordicESMhub/fkessler_docker/README.md

 Make sure inputdata is available (it won't download it as we suppose it is already on disk).
 - The location of the inputdata is `/opt/uio/inputdata`
-- Model outputs are stored in `/opt/uio/archive` along with the `case` folder (it can be interesting to check timing).
+- Model outputs are stored in `/opt/uio/archive` along with the `cases` folder (it can be interesting to check timing).

 **Important**: the folder /opt/uio/archive needs to be writable by unix group `users` (see Dockerfile) otherwise you will get a permission denied when running.